ViniciusQroz/ethereum-1min-price-kaggle/README.md

 Before running the workflow, you need to define two secret variables in your GitHub repository:

-API_KEY – Your Bitstamp API key.
+API_KEY – Your Kaggle API key.

-KAGGLE_USERNAME – Your Kaggle username (or API token).
+KAGGLE_USERNAME – Your Kaggle username.

 # How it Works